veronicadeleonh/veronicadeleonh.github.io/content/about/index.md

 <ul>
     <li>What sets me apart is my ability to <strong>move fluidly between design and code</strong>, allowing me to collaborate closely with frontend teams and make a real impact on Design Systems.</li>
     <li>I love <strong>building with JavaScript, Python, and modern web technologies</strong> — especially when solving real, data-driven challenges.</li>
-    <li>I’ve contributed to rebuilding design teams by supporting hiring efforts and championing strong collaboration and team culture.</li>
+    <li>I’ve contributed to rebuilding design teams by supporting hiring efforts and championing open collaboration and shared learning.</li>
 </ul>

 🌿 Outside of work, I dive into science and nature books, collect analog snapshots from my travels, and stay active through sport and movement.